dingus221/PRMasterServer/README.md

 <strong>2.
 How shit is done.</strong><br>
-Most code is already done in PR Master server.
+Most functionality is already implemented in PR Master server.
 We just comment out parts of code that give errors.
 And substitute all mentions of battlefield for civ4.

 <strong>3.
 WANTED LOGS OF REAL GAMESPY<->CIV4 COMMUNICATIONS</strong><br>
 Logs of wireshark or other software, would help significantly.
 Is really lame that nobody figured out how to use wireshark while gamespy was still up.